 The current clinical pathway at Guy’s and St Thomas’ for patients showing symptoms of breast cancer is well regarded both in terms of outcomes and experience.
 It involves a multidisciplinary team of specialist nurses, breast imagers, pathologists and surgeons.
 There are however, aspects of the current service provision that the clinical team believe could improve the pathway even further.

 For the majority of patients attending a one-stop breast clinic, patients will receive their results on the day of the clinic.
 However for some patients with suspicious lesions, a biopsy is performed which the clinic currently cannot support to be analysed on the same day.
 These patients are either booked for a follow-up appointment, or receive their results through the post within the following week.

-TOHETI is working with the clinical, radiology and pathology teams to measure and evaluate the proposed new way of working:
+TOHETI worked closely with the clinical, radiology and pathology teams to measure and evaluate the proposed new way of working.
+It supported: